ossia/ossia-docs/source/index.html.md

 ## Tags

-An optional array of tags for nodes.
+An optional array of tags for nodes, expressed as one string per tag.

 ```c
 ossia_node_t node = ...;